unixorn/awesome-zsh-plugins/README.md

 * [zsh-pg](https://github.com/caarlos0/zsh-pg) utility functions to work with PosgreSQL
 * [zsh-plugin-ibtool](https://github.com/RudthMael/zsh-plugin-ibtool) - ibtool shortcuts to generate localized XIB files
 * [zsh-plugin-rails](https://github.com/paraqles/zsh-plugin-rails) - ZSH plugin for Rails
+* [zsh-reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
 * [zsh-suffix-alias](https://github.com/srijanshetty/zsh-suffix-alias): Directly open files in the shell using ZSH's suffix aliases.
 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your zsh.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
 * [zsh-t32](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.